-How Does Evacuation Works?
+How Does Evacuation Work?

 You’ll contact your insurance provider and work with them to coordinate the evacuation.
-Instead of having to make all of the coordination yourself or putting the responsibility on a travel companion, your travel insurance company will be with you every step of the way.
+Instead of having to do all of the coordination yourself or putting the responsibility on a travel companion, your travel insurance company will be with you every step of the way.
 The specifics of how the evacuations will work and what proof you need to show you need evacuation will vary by insurance carrier and you will need to speak with them directly when buying a policy.
 Make sure to read all of your coverage materials and keep important numbers available when you take your trip.

-Why You Need Evacuation Coverage?
+Why Do You Need Evacuation Coverage?

 For senior travelers, your risk for accidents and illness is higher when you travel.
 You may need to see a doctor for certain injuries that others may not, and your risk of further complications is also higher, meaning that you may need to be evacuated for lesser concerns than you might think.
 You also won’t want to hunker down for a hurricane or try to ride out a tornado.
 It is better for you to get home.
 For your peace of mind and for the peace of mind of your family, having evacuation coverage will make it easier to come home just in case.
-Evacuation coverage is really crucial for all travelers in the event of any emergency.
+Evacuation coverage is crucial for all travelers in the event of any emergency.